ScienceParkStudyGroup/master-advanced-forensics/_episodes/01-introduction-gene-expression.md

 ## Teaching materials
 This lesson has been formatted according to the [Carpentries Foundation](https://carpentries.org/) lesson template and following their recommendations on how to teach researchers good practices in programming and data analysis.

 This material builds from a lot of fantastic materials developed by others in the open data science community.
-Most of the content derives from the [Harvard Chan Bioinformatics Core](https://github.com/hbctraining) which are greatly acknowledge for the quality of their teaching materials.
+In particular, this lesson relies heavily on the material assembled by Hugo Tavares and Georg Zeller [Data Carpentry style lesson](https://tavareshugo.github.io/data-carpentry-rnaseq/).

 ## Image credits
 * Adipose tissue: Blausen.com staff (2014).
 "Medical gallery of Blausen Medical 2014".
 WikiJournal of Medicine 1 (2).
 [DOI:10.15347/wjm/2014.010](DOI:10.15347/wjm/2014.010).
 ISSN 2002-4436.